A Spatial Modeling Approach for Linguistic Object Data: Analysing dialect sound variations across Great Britain: Analysis of sound data from the BNC

 \section{Analysis of sound data from the BNC}

 We apply here the proposed method to the ``class'' dataset described in Section~\ref{sec:sounds}.
-These provide us with $5120$ sound tokens from $106$ distinct locations within Great Britain, which are indicated on the geographical map in Figure~\ref{fig:aast-loc}.
-Also shown is the triangulation used for the smoothing, where internal nodes correspond to the observed locations.
+As mentioned, the sound tokens come from $110$ distinct locations within Great Britain, which are indicated on the geographical map in Figure~\ref{fig:aast-loc}.
+Also shown is the triangulation used for the smoothing, where the internal nodes contain the locations of the observations.
 It can be seen that the observed locations are irregularly spaced in the region, with high density of the observations around London and other large cities and very sparse observations in Wales and central Southern England, for example.
 In particular, only three locations are available in Scotland and therefore we will not draw strong conclusions about the dialect variation in that country.
+Figures~\ref{fig:gb-counties} and \ref{fig:gb-regions} in the \supplement show the counties and regions of Great Britain.

-While the method allows for a smooth reconstruction of the sound from the mean MFCC (and a few of these reconstructed sounds for the vowel described above can be found as supplementary material), we want also to represent the sound variations (and those of the their $d_S$-covariance) on a map to be able to explore dialect variations.
+While the method allows for a smooth reconstruction of the sound from the mean MFCC (and a few of these reconstructed sounds for the vowel described above can be found as Supplementary Material), we want also to represent the sound variations (and those of the their $d_S$-covariance) on a map to be able to explore dialect variations.
 We need therefore to reduce the dimensionality of the data object.
 Among the possible alternatives, we choose to project the mean smooth field onto the principal components obtained from the original data because this allows the comparison of the projections of the smooth field estimated using different choices of bandwidth parameters.
-Concerning the $d_S$-covariance smoothed field, its variation will be explored by considering the $d_S$-distance with respect to the $d_S$-covariance estimated in specific locations and comparison of how this map changes across the region of interest.
+Concerning the $d_S$-covariance smoothed field, its variation will be explored by considering the pairwise distances of the estimated $d_S$-covariance field, and comparison of these distances with those obtained under the assumption that there is no spatial variation in the $d_S$-covariance field.
 We will use a Gaussian kernel for all the results of this Section, and we will now discuss the choice of the smoothing parameters.